California Living Trusts: Scams and Misconceptions

 Living Trust Scams

 Unfortunately, this area of the law is rife with scam artists who prey on the fears of the elderly and other individuals who are vulnerable.
-Typically living trust salespeople (such as paralegals or notaries) sell pre-printed forms and charge thousands for documents ill-suited or contrary to the seniors’ needs.
+Typically living trust salespeople sell pre-printed forms and charge thousands for documents ill-suited or contrary to the seniors’ needs.
 They use high pressure tactics and deceptive claims to entice seniors into setting up trusts that may not be right for them.
 The California Bar warns that “[a]n estate plan created by someone who is not a qualified lawyer can have enormous and costly consequences for your estate.”
-If you have been conned, bring in your trust and we will fix your problems at a discount - but whatever you do not ignore the problem!

 Watch for:

-- Companies that use the living trust as an excuse to find out more information about a consumer’s assets, and then try to sell junk annuities or life insurance using high pressure tactics.
-These items are proper for many estate plans, but you should consult an attorney or use a reputable agent first.
+• Companies that use the living trust as an excuse to find out more information about a consumer’s assets, and then try to sell additional products such as annuities or life insurance.

 Medicaid and Living Trusts